Ashok475/White-Tiger/README.md

-# Rose
+# White-tiger
-The Page is only about Rose,a beautiful flower.
+The Page is only aboutWhite-tiger.